certifaction/cli/README.md

 >Revoke the document given as input.
 The document must be a digital original document.
 After revocation, any additional claims will be ignored during verification.
 Return an error if the document cannot be revoked.
 If the input parameter and the -hash flag are omitted, then the command will take its input from stdin.
 >#### Flags
 >```
->--hash     string the hash of the document to revoke
+>--hash     string     The hash of the document to revoke
 >```

 ### Request a document signature